 Click the icon to see an image of shingles.

 If the virus becomes active after being latent, it causes the disorder known as shingles, or herpes zoster.
 The virus spreads in the ganglion and to the nerves connecting to it.
 Nerves most often affected are those in the face or the trunk.
 The virus can also spread to the spinal cord and into the bloodstream.

-Shingles itself can develop only from a reactivation of the varicella-zoster virus in a person who has previously had chickenpox.
-In other words, shingles itself is never transmitted from one person to another either through the air or through direct exposure to the blisters.
-It is not always what triggers the virus to reactivate, but people who are older or who have weakened immune system are more vulnerable.
+Shingles can develop only from a reactivation of the varicella-zoster virus in a person who has previously had chickenpox.
+People who are older or who have weakened immune system are most vulnerable.
+Shingles cannot be transmitted from one person to another either through the air or through direct exposure to the blisters.
+However, exposure to the rash in the blister phase can lead to chickenpox in susceptible people.

 Other Herpes Viruses